sh92/Network-University/README.md

-This is homework in Network course
+This is homework in Network course.
-And I added test example